½cupUnsweetened full fat coconut milkI used thai kitchen premium coconut milk

 It's time to add in some flavour!
 If you want to try two different flavours, split the Cashew Coconut Cheese into two small sterilized dishes.
 I like to use pyrex food storage containers with lids!
 Divide the Cashew Cheese evenly between the two dishes.

 To one dish, add in ¼ cup nutritional yeast and stir to combine.
 You can add in more to flavour to your liking - nutritional yeast gives it a cheddar cheese type flavour.

-To the other, add in 2 tbsp of fresh chopped chives, and 2 tsp herbs de provence seasoning.
+To the other, add in 2 tablespoon of fresh chopped chives, and 2 teaspoon herbs de provence seasoning.
 Stir well to combine.

 Store the cashew cheese in a sealed container in the fridge.
 It will harden more once refrigerated.
 Enjoy on crackers, on sourdough, and as a delicious addition to sandwiches!